-property as having absolute dominion, although supplanted, continues to inform our understanding of how property rights interact with other rights."
-The holder of a property right is seen as being entitled to do anything with respect to his/her property, unless specifically prohibited to protect public interests.
-The burden of proof is then automatically reversed; third parties must demonstrate that these public interests are sufficiently strong to justify the restriction of property rights.
+Proprietarianism offers not only a universal scope, but also major strategic implications.
+As noted by Richard Gold, "the conception of property as having absolute dominion, although supplanted, continues to inform our understanding of how property rights interact with other rights".40 The holder of a property right is seen as being entitled to do anything with respect to his or her property, unless specifically prohibited to protect public interests.
+The burden of persuasion is then automatically reversed.
+It is the third parties that have to demonstrate that these public interests are sufficiently strong to justify restriction to property rights.41